Tan-JunWei/CTF-Writeups/README.md

 </div>

 -  **Challenges**: Organized by category (e.g., Forensics, Cryptography, OSINT, Web Exploitation), each challenge writeup includes a step-by-step guide on how to approach and solve the problem.
 These writeups cover the thought process, tools used, methodologies applied, and lessons learned.
+	- I've also recently started documenting some original challenges that I've created!
+You can find them here: [Original Challenges](https://tan-junwei.github.io/CTF-Writeups/Challenge-Creation/CTF-Challenges-I've-Created)
 -  **Useful Tools**: Highlights some of the tools that proved helpful in solving challenges.
 Note that only the most useful or commonly used tools are included in this section, not every tool used.
 -  **Fundamental Knowledge**: Gives more in-depth, technical insights to important concepts that are required or beneficial for solving challenges.
 These are incorporated in the challenge writeups.
 -  **Relevant resources**: Provides further explanations of the concepts, tools, or techniques used to solve challenges.
 If applicable, sources are linked at the bottom of each challenge for personal reading.